JonathanVSV/Ppage2/_pages/home.md

   overlay_image: /assets/images/ceiba5.JPG
 ---

-In this site you can get to know more about myself, my research interests and review different educational materials.
+On this site, you can learn more about me, my research interests and review different educational materials.
 In the **posts** section you can check some R scripts to do different processes and analyses.

 In the following section, you can take a look at several aerial images of the places I have worked.